apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 ## **05 Closing Words**

-That's all for the sharing of Apache StreamPark in the production practice at Dustess Info.
+That's all for the sharing of Apache StreamPark™ in the production practice at Dustess Info.
 Thank you all for reading this far.
-The original intention of writing this article was to bring a bit of Apache StreamPark's production practice experience and reference to everyone, and together with the buddies in the Apache StreamPark community, to jointly build Apache StreamPark.
+The original intention of writing this article was to bring a bit of Apache StreamPark™'s production practice experience and reference to everyone, and together with the buddies in the Apache StreamPark™ community, to jointly build Apache StreamPark™.
 In the future, I plan to participate and contribute more.
-A big thank you to the developers of Apache StreamPark for providing such an excellent product; in many details, we can feel everyone's dedication.
+A big thank you to the developers of Apache StreamPark™ for providing such an excellent product; in many details, we can feel everyone's dedication.
 Although the current production version used by the company (1.2.0-release) still has some room for improvement in task group search, edit return jump page, and other interactive experiences, the merits outweigh the minor issues.
-I believe that Apache StreamPark will get better and better, **and I also believe that Apache StreamPark will promote the popularity of Apache Flink**.
+I believe that Apache StreamPark™ will get better and better, **and I also believe that Apache StreamPark™ will promote the popularity of Apache Flink**.
 Finally, let's end with a phrase from the Apache Flink community: The future is real-time!